zkiu/Q-Story_backend/README.md

 ## Future scope

+- Add a custom 404 page.
-- Donations to pay for a responsive server and hosting space.
+- Gather donations to pay for a responsive server and hosting space.
 - Add card animations.
 - Instead of a server, migrate to using Google Functions.
 Netlify seems to offer something similar, which also happens to be called Functions.
 - Move away from a 3rd party image API -> instead host our own database of images (📢 call out to all the artist who wants to showcase their work.
 I am thinking of tilting the images/illustrations to be more youth centric.)